Loading...

 Basic information

-5-minute walk from Yodoyabashi Station on the Osaka Metro Midosuji Line
+5 minutes walk from Yodoyabashi Station on Osaka Metro Midosuji Line

 Fax